VishallB/Data-Analytics-Projects/README.md

 # Data-Analytics-Projects
 This repository is for all the projects involving Data Analysis which I have done under Dataquest-Data-Analyst-Path.
 I will try to document my learnings through this repository and keep updating as I complete the projects.
-Since, Dataquest believes in learning things by doing.
+Since, Dataquest believes in project based learning.
 So, at the end of each topic, there will be a project involved.

 ## Part 1 - Introduction to Python